 Paul looked to be going on towards over 500 appearances for United, well on the way towards Jack Brownsword's mammoth total.
 Unfortunately, short of those figures, Paul's career was ended in an instant in the home game against Gillingham in the 1992-93 season.

-40 league goals, 1 FA Cup goal, 1 League Cup goal, 3 Associate Member Cup goals
+40 league goals, 2 play-off goals, 1 FA Cup goal, 1 League Cup goal, 1 Associate Member Cup goal

 359 league appearances, 31 FA Cup appearances, 0 League Cup appearances, 0 Associate Member Cup appearances